IBM/maximo-labs/MkDocs/monitor_autoai_8.4/docs/setup_local_environment.md

 ## Setup and Activate a Virtual Environment
 <a name="activate_ve"></a>

-1. Open a terminal window and change directory to your Virtual Environment directory.
+1. Open a new terminal window and change directory to your Virtual Environment directory.

     ```
     cd iot-python3